cloudposse/terraform-aws-components/mixins/github-actions-iam-role/README-github-action-iam-role.md

 ### Create the role alongside the component

-Include in the stack for the component, values for the variables defined in `github-actions-iam-role.mixin.tf`.
+Define values for the variables defined in `github-actions-iam-role.mixin.tf` in the stack for the component.
 Most importantly, set `github_actions_allowed_repos` to the list of GitHub repositories where installed GitHub actions will be allowed to assume the role.
 Wildcards are allowed, so you can allow all repositories in your organization by setting `github_actions_allowed_repos = ["<your-github-organization>/*"]`.